myobie/mruby-template/README.markdown

 playing around, but not recommended for production applications.
 One can use the `MRUBY_REQUIRE` environment variable so that all the time spent loading and compiling the files happens at boot.

+# Can I build a single binary to run my application?

+Yes!

+Just run `rake compile` and you will find a binary in `./bin/`.

+The binary compilation is all from <https://github.com/hone/mruby-cli>, I just didn't want to have to use docker or anything so I copied and modified what I needed.